heliotropical-gits/ThompsonTetrahedron-WebApp/README.md

 ### Hosting the app

-Hosting the app simply requires you to clone / download all the files provided in the git and link to the **.html** file from somewhere else.
+Hosting the app simply requires you to clone / download all the files provided in the git onto your webserver and link to the **.html** file from somewhere else.

 ### Note about testing the app on your machine